paulsengroup/hictk/docs/cli_reference.rst

     -v,--verbosity UINT:INT in [1 - 4] []
                                 Set verbosity of output to the console.
     -t,--threads UINT:UINT in [1 - 16] [1]
-                                Maximum number of parallel threads to spawn (only applies to balancing stage).
+                                Maximum number of parallel threads to spawn (only applies to the balancing stage).
     -l,--compression-level UINT:INT in [0 - 19] []
-                                Compression level used to compress temporary files using ZSTD (only applies to balancing stage).
+                                Compression level used to compress temporary files using ZSTD (only applies to the balancing stage).
     -f,--force                  Overwrite existing files (if any).

 hictk load